 The rent structure under the Master Leases includes a fixed component, subject to annual escalation equal to the lesser of (1) the percentage change in the Consumer Price Index (but not less than zero) or (2) 2.5%.
 In addition to rent, the Company is required to pay the following: (1) all impositions and taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor); (2) all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties; (3) all insurance required in connection with the leased properties and the business conducted on the leased properties; (4) all facility maintenance and repair costs; and (5) all fees in connection with any licenses or authorizations necessary or appropriate for the leased properties and the business conducted on the leased properties.
 The terms and conditions of the one stand-alone lease are substantially the same as those for the master leases described above.
-Total rent expense for continuing operations under the Master Leases was approximately \$66,439, \$64,178 and \$59,571 for the years ended December 31, 2023, 2022 and 2021, respectively.
+Total rent expense under the Master Leases was approximately \$69,399, \$66,439 and \$64,178 for the years ended December 31, 2024, 2023 and 2022, respectively.

 Among other things, under the Master Leases, the Company must maintain compliance with specified financial covenants measured on a quarterly basis, including a portfolio coverage ratio and a minimum rent coverage ratio.
 The Master Leases also include certain reporting, legal and authorization requirements.
-The Company is in compliance with requirements of the Master Leases as of December 31, 2023.
+The Company is in compliance with requirements of the Master Leases as of December 31, 2024.